Squirreljetpack/fzs/README.md

 - The use of `CMD` is because `$add.wg` is not a valid variable name and fzf won't be able to supply the actual name correctly.

-FZS does not template your `.zshrc` files!
+FZS does not template your sources!
 Advantages:

 - Your scripts remain valid zsh, allowing editors to work as normal